PatrickZhuUofT2025/Music-Album-Store/README.md

 I developed a script to update tables - removing existing tables and create a table with columns, ready to re-import csv files
 Under the SQL Scripts Folder, I added txt files of my SQL coding to make it easier for viewing purposes

-The pbix file is a file from PowerBI desktop.
+Two screenshots were taken of the Power BI dashboard.
 It is not published to Power BI service because I do not want to pay for the pricing plan at the moment.
 The dashboard is a visualization of the SQL query returns.
 The SQL data into PowerBI utilized the Direct Query method.
-Real time updates will occur once tables updated.
-I plan to add additional data to the relevant SQL tables to test whether the update occurs.
+Real time updates will occur once tables in the SQL database are updated.
+The first screenshot shows the original returns from the SQL query.
+In the second screenshot, you'll notice that the billing city with the highest invoice total has changed to Mountain Views.

+My own thoughts: It is pretty cool how I can visualize SQL returns differently using Power BI and the returns will update using the Direct Query Method.
+It is my first time using Power BI and it's awesome.